Actually-Autistic-Developers/neurodiversity-resources/README.md

   + This repo is in an effort to spare spoons and streamline the learning process.
   + There is a lot of SHITE on the internet about our "disorders" and undesirable behaviors, I won't be posting any of that energy here.

-> The idea here is that if you read a document within this repository and a good deal of it resonates...you may me on the Spectrum of Neurodiversity.
+> The idea here is that if you read a document within this repository and a good deal of it resonates...you may me on the Spectrum of Neurodivergence.
 >
 > Tune in and find out where!
 >